-At some point in your life, you have definitely owned something (We hope you still do until now!).
+At some point in your life, you have owned something (We hope you still do now!).
 Take for example your hard-earned money.
 In exchange for doing your job, you get paid with “cash”.
 The money that you earn becomes yours.
-This money is considered as your asset because you own it.
+This money is considered your asset because you own it.
 But..
 SURPRISE!
 Not everything you own will be yours in the end.
 Yes, we feel you, buddy.
 Sad but true.
 Why, though?

 We’re sure most of you have those shiny plastic god-sent little friends we fondly call credit cards.
 Credit cards allow us to pay for the stuff that we buy without having to shell out cash.
 Of course, the life lesson we had to learn the hard way teaches us that nothing in this world is free.
 You have to pay it back to the credit company at some point.
 Once you’ve already swiped your credit card, the amount automatically becomes something you owe.
 This is now your liability because it is an obligation that you have to repay.

 Since repayment of your credit will entail shelling out cash, we can say that the person or company that granted you credit (i.e., your creditors) has claim to your cash, which is your asset.
 So, let’s say you have $1,000 worth of cash and $400 worth of credit card purchases.
 Your one grand is not entirely yours as half of this represents the claim of your creditors (which in this case is Visa or Mastercard).
 At the end of the day, only the remaining $600 is truly yours.
 This is your equity.

 The same thing goes for businesses.
 They, too, have assets, liabilities and equity.
 So, how do we define and differentiate the three?

 Note: Some of the elements used in the illustration were obtained from Freepik.com.

 Before we go to the technicalities, it is important to keep in mind the basic accounting equation that is fundamental to understanding the relationship between these three things:

 Assets = Liabilities + Equity